 A Property Inspection Report (PIR) is generated from a detailed internal and external inspection of a residential or commercial property.
-It involves looking at the planning permission, checking maps and boundaries.
-It is used to assess a property's condition and to determine whether there are any defects present which could potentially have a substantial cost implication for the owner.
+It involves looking at the planning permission and checking maps and boundaries.
+It is used to assess a property’s condition and to determine whether there are any defects present which could potentially have a substantial cost implication for the owner.
 We also advise on energy performance, planning permission and building regulation compliance.
 Our service bridges the gap between the solicitor’s desktop view and our onsite view of the property which can only be obtained from a detailed structural survey.

 Other names for this service: